LOADING

 Share

-Now, this is terrible sufficient, but reading Mike Masnick’s Techdirt insurance of this issue reminded me of something else about AFP, the one’s campaigners for the most potent feasible copyright regime: returned in 2010, AFP used a photographer’s pics of the Haiti quake without permission or compensation, and whilst the photographer complained, AFP sued the photographer, arguing that all images posted to Twitter are presumptively lawful to re-use and looking for a judgment declaring this view.
+Now, this is sufficient, but reading Mike Masnick’s Techdirt insurance of this issue reminded me of something else about AFP, the one’s campaigners for the most potent feasible copyright regime: returned in 2010, AFP used a photographer’s pics of the Haiti quake without permission or compensation, and while the photographer complained, AFP sued the photographer, arguing that all images posted to Twitter are presumptively lawful to re-use and looking for a judgment declaring this view.
 (AFP lost and needed to pay the photog $1.2 million).

 Elizabeth Coleman